JanssenProject/jans/docs/janssen-server/fido/fido2-server-properties-config.md

 | `hints` | Array of Strings | `["security-key", "client-device", "hybrid"]` | Preferred authenticator type hints presented to the Relying Party. |
 | `enterpriseAttestation` | Boolean | `false` | Enables support for enterprise-specific hardware attestation profiles. |
 | `attestationMode` | String | `"monitor"` | Options are: `disabled` (skip attestation checks), `monitor` (log/validate but allow credentials if attestation is absent/unknown), and `enforced` (fail credential creation if attestation check fails). |

+### Advertised algorithms

+The algorithms offered to the authenticator in `pubKeyCredParams` are not taken from `enabledFidoAlgorithms` directly.
+An algorithm is advertised only when this server can complete a registration with it end to end: decode the credential public key and verify a signature made with it, using the crypto provider the deployment is actually running.
+Anything else is dropped and logged at `ERROR`.

+This matters most on the FIPS build, whose provider supports strictly fewer algorithms than the standard one.
+Deriving the advertised set from real capability means a FIPS deployment simply offers less, rather than offering an algorithm and then failing the ceremony once the authenticator picks it.

+If no configured algorithm survives the check, the server logs an error and falls back to the defaults it does support, so `pubKeyCredParams` is never sent empty.

 ### Cross-origin ceremonies